Complete guide to different types of level transmitters

 To put it simply, a level transmitter is an instrument that provides constant level measurement.
 Level transmitters are used to determine the level of a certain bulk-solid or liquid at any given time.
-Level Transmitters are different to level switches, which only sound an alarm when the level of material reaches a predetermined level.
-This blog explains how level transmitters work and showcases the Bürkert lines we stock.
+Level Transmitters are different from level switches, which only sound an alarm when the level of material reaches a predetermined level.
+This blog explains how different types of level transmitters work.

 Radar fill level transmitters

 Radar fill level transmitters use radio wave emissions just like radars.
 Usually, these devices are mounted at or near the top of a tank filled with a liquid.
 The transmitter itself sends out a radar signal into the liquid in the tank and receives a reflection of that signal.
 The transmitters will then accurately calculate the current fill level of the tank based on how long it takes the transmitted signal to return.